erictepper/hospital-universal-manager/README.md

 ### To-do
 ###### Features to Add
 1. Add logout option to PatientView, RecepView, and StaffView.
+2. Change log-in interface.
+3. Use regular expressions to evaluate whether user is Patient, Staff, or Receptionist (rather than using a drop-down box).

 ###### Bugs to Fix
 1. Fix "Patients scheduled for all services" query under the StaffView.